INTRODUCTION AND BACKGROUND

-Your hunt will also benefit marginal communities in the north-western and north-eastern corners of Namibia.
+Your hunt will also benefit marginal communities.
 Ruark Game Safaris is committed to the long-term conservation and social upliftment of the people in the areas where we hunt.

 Clothing and footwear